 For example, with the mechanism, you can set access rights so that the user will be able to operate with the documents of certain counterparties but will not be able to make changes to a document’s submission date and will not have access to the same documents of other counteragents.

-This three-tiered architecture has other advantages as well:
+This three-tiered architecture has other advantages as well.
+It allows you to:

-One of them is the option mentioned above to place the client side of an application on the employee’s mobile device in order to give them access to full application functionality in online mode, and also access to part of its functionality offline with subsequent synchronization.
+One of them is the option mentioned above to place the client side of an application on the employee's mobile device to give them access to full application functionality in online mode and access to part of its functionality offline with subsequent synchronization.

 Another is the ability to create standalone mobile applications using the mobile platform included with 1C:Enterprise.
 Standalone mobile applications are perfect for organizing the work of the personnel in the field who do not have a reliable internet connection.
 The mobile platform also allows you to create cross-platform applications that work on tablets, smartphones, and other mobile devices using the same development principles as 1C:Enterprise.